 In more complex situations, especially with older homes, the work might extend beyond your property line.
 If the utility company’s equipment, like the transformer or underground wires, needs to be updated to support your home’s increased power draw, the cost can rise significantly, sometimes into the $5,000 to $25,000 range.
 While this is less common, it’s a possibility to keep in mind.
 These are the kinds of complexities that come with maintaining modern residential electric systems and are best handled by experienced professionals.

-The Panel Upgrade Process: What to Expect
+Your Electrical Panel Upgrade: What to Expect Step-by-Step

 Once you’ve chosen a qualified electrician, the panel upgrade process can begin.
 Knowing what to expect can make the entire experience feel much smoother and less disruptive.
 A professional will always communicate the plan with you, but it helps to have a general idea of the timeline.
 The process typically involves three main stages: preparing for the installation, the work on installation day, and the final testing and cleanup.